MAKEMSI quickly and reliably creates MSI files in a non-programmatic way

 Have your say!
 Join the MAKEMSI discussion list or view archive!
 Suggest improvements.
 No question too simple or too complex.

-This is a free tool from Microsoft (comes with the "MSI Platform SDK").
+This is a free tool from Microsoft (comes with the "Windows Installer SDK").
 The product is not installed with the SDK, you should be able to locate "orca.msi" (probably in the "bin" directory) and double click it to begin the install.

 This tool allows you to manipulate and view the individual MSI tables as well as validating the MSI according to preset rules.
 TIP: The table rows can be sorted by one or more keys with a sequence of clicks on the column headings.
 You can also display integer columns in hexadecimal or decimal.